rlaugier/nifits/README.md

 Standards live and die by their community.
 In order to get in touch with our community.
 The NIFITS Hackathon organized in Summer 2025 was very important to help create a solid and inclusive community by helping you kickstart your own applications.
 We hope to arganize more similar events soon.

-Note that version 0.0.8 and standard 0.6 introduces a modification of the field of view function.
-The use of telescope diameter for `FOV_TELDIAM` should be closer to a good approximation of the SM fiber spatial filter.
+Note that version 0.0.9 and standard 0.7 introduces a modification of the field of view function.
+The use of telescope diameter for `FOV_TELDIAM` in the Gaussian fiber model should be closer to a good approximation of the SM fiber spatial filter.

 ## The `nifits` package